Global existence and scattering for quadratic NLS with potential in 3D

-\end{proposition} Note that all the terms from the previous lemma have been mentioned in the propositions above except for \eqref{R6} and \eqref{R7}.
-That is because they will not be estimated in their current form.
-Informally speaking, notice that they look very similar to the integral term we started with (namely \eqref{I1}), but with a $V$ factor on the left.
-Therefore to handle them, we will repeat the procedure we just carried out for \eqref{I1} on the integral in $\eta_1$ in these terms.
+\end{proposition} Now there remains to handle $\mathcal{T}_{k_1}^2$.
+It will not be estimated in its current form.
+Informally speaking, notice that they look very similar to the integral term we started with (namely $ {\mathcal{T}}_{k_1}^1 $), but with a $V$ factor on the left.
+Therefore to treat this term, we will repeat the procedure we just carried out for ${\mathcal{T}}_{k_1}^1 $ on the integral in $\eta_1$ in these terms.
 This is what we set out to do in the remainder of this section.